Million Dollar Ransom

 Million Dollar Ransom is a 1934 American drama film directed by Murray Roth and written by William R. Lipman and Ben Ryan.
 The film stars Phillips Holmes, Edward Arnold, Mary Carlisle, Wini Shaw, Andy Devine and Robert Gleckler.
 The film was released on September 1, 1934, by Universal Pictures.

-Premise
+Plot

 To stop his mother from marrying a man he does not like, a young millionaire hires an ex-con help him fake his own kidnapping.